Kraanter/dsmpartsfinder/README.md

 EBAY_CLIENT_ID=""
 EBAY_CLIENT_SECRET=""

-Parts older than 3 days are automatically deleted.
+Parts that haven't been found in more than 3 days are automatically deleted.